Reza Karimi (footballer)

-Reza Karimi (رضا کریمی, born 23 August 1998) is an Iranian footballer who plays for Machine Sazi F.C. in the Azadegan League.
+Reza Karimi (رضا کریمی, born 23 August 1998) is an Iranian footballer.
 He primarily plays as a forward.

 Club career

 Early years

 Reza Karimi started his career with Moghavemat Tehran in 2010 as a youth player.

 He moved to the Frenz United youth academy in the summer of 2014.
 He participated in the Frenz International Cup 2015 in which he gave an excellent performance by scoring 2 magnificent goals against Liverpool and 1 goal against Guangzhou Evergrande.

 Gostaresh Foolad

 Reza Karimi moved to Gostaresh Foolad in summer 2015.
 He made his debut on 7 February 2016 against FC Mashhad, formerly known as Siah Jamegan Khorasan F.C.

 On September 10, 2015, he played 90 minutes in the Hazfi Cup match against Razakan and scored in the 41st minute.
 Gostaresh eventually won 2-0.

 Skënderbeu Korçë

 In the summer of 2016 Karimi signed with Albanian champions Skënderbeu Korçë.
 Karimi had issues with his ITC and was only allowed to play in official matches in January 2017.
 He made his league debut on 25 February 2017 in a 1–0 victory against Vllaznia.

 On 31 May 2017, Karimi came on in the 77th minute of the Albanian Cup Final against KF Tirana.
 Skënderbeu eventually lost 3–1 in extra time.